WWE Bad Blood (2004): Aftermath

 Following Bad Blood, Raw commentator Jim Ross tried making amends between Shawn Michaels and Triple H by making them shake hands.
 As Michaels and Triple H extended their hands to shake, however, Kane came out and attacked Michaels, with Kane, in storyline, crushing Michaels' throat with a wedged chair.
 Michaels was then taken out in an ambulance for medical attention.
 Lita's pregnancy was scripted into a storyline.
 On the June 21 episode of Raw, it appeared that Lita's then-boyfriend, Matt Hardy was going to propose to Lita, having found out she was pregnant, but he was interrupted by Kane, who claimed to be the father of Lita's child.
 Two months later, it was revealed that Kane was, indeed, the father.
-At SummerSlam, the rivalry between Kane and Hardy intensified, when they were booked in a "Till Death Do Us Part" match, with the stipulation that Lita would be obliged to marry Kane should Hardy lose.
-Kane won the match, leading to he and a reluctant Lita marrying one another on an episode of Raw.
+At SummerSlam, the rivalry between Kane and Hardy intensified, when they were booked in a "Till Death Do Us Part" match, with the stipulation that Lita would be obliged to marry the winner.
+Kane won the match, leading to him marrying a reluctant Lita on an episode of Raw.
 On the August 30 episode of Raw, Kane revealed that Eric Bischoff's wedding gift to them was to name any match he wanted for at the September annual event, Unforgiven.
 Continuing with the scripted angle, Lita informed Kane that his opponent at the event was Shawn Michaels.
 At Unforgiven, Michaels defeated Kane in a no disqualification match.